tarsnake/jupyter.korpus.cz/README.md

+# Overview

+This is a working setup of [JupyterHub](https://github.com/jupyterhub/jupyterhub) for a public facing server running Ubuntu 16.04, with Nginx as a reverse proxy and Python 3.
+Currently, this README is more of a reminder to myself should the config on the production server ever get nuked, but if you're interested in replicating it on your own box, drop me a line, I'll be glad to help!
+Features include:

+- encryption with letsencrypt
+- controlling via systemd
+- culling idle single user servers
+- shared directory with the NLTK data packages
+- possibility to run additional services (like RStudio) under subpaths (see `./jupyter.nginx`)

+# Notes

+This entire directory should be placed at `/opt/jupyter` on the server.
+A Python 3 virtualenv is expected under `./venv`, and the NLTK data directory under `./nltk_data`.

 When installing in a virtualenv and running JupyterHub without root privileges (see [JupyterHub wiki](https://github.com/jupyterhub/jupyterhub/wiki/Using-sudo-to-run-JupyterHub-without-root-privileges)), it is **absolutely necessary** to add the virtualenv bin directory to the